halfabluebanana/halfabluebanana/README.md

 LOOKING FOR:
 - Data and design projects related to: recommender systems + behavioural design
+- Projects related to civic technology, behavioural signals, subtle digital art / electronic sculptures!
-- Open to coffee chats!
+- Open to coffee chats.
 Let me know how I can help!

 ---